-- Discuss personal information with pupils, such as concerning their lifestyle or marital status, unless it is directly relevant to the topic being taught. - Correspond in a personal nature through any medium with pupils, e.g. phone calls or text messages, unless it is within the staff member's role and via an approved communication method, e.g. school emails. - Adopt an ongoing support role beyond the scope of their position. - Use personal equipment for approved activities, such as a personal camera, unless approved in writing by the SLT, and will not photograph, audio record or film pupils without authorisation from the SLT and consent from the pupil's parent. - Save images, videos or audio recordings of pupils on personal devices, unless authorised by the SLT or parents. - Upload images, videos or audio recordings of pupils to any location without consent from parents and the SLT. - Discuss or share information regarding other pupils or members of staff; staff should be aware of their surroundings when speaking to others, as their conversations may be overheard. - Ignore instances of sexual harassment and inappropriate behaviour amongst pupils. - Invite or allow pupils to visit their home. - Allow pupils to access staff members' personal devices. - Attend pupils' homes or their social gatherings, unless approved by the SLT. - Be alone with a pupil outside of teaching responsibilities, unless approved by the SLT. - Enter changing rooms or toilets occupied by pupils, when supervision is not required or appropriate, use toilet facilities allocated to pupils, or undress in facilities intended for use by pupils. - Not transport a pupil unless in line with Health and Safety guidance. - Carry out one-to-one tutoring, mentoring or coaching of pupils, unless approved by the headteacher or SLT. - Give personal gifts or special favours, or disproportionately single specific pupils out for special duties or responsibilities. - Offer overnight, weekend or holiday care as a respite to parents without the approval of the headteacher.
+- Discuss personal information with pupils, such as concerning their lifestyle or marital status, unless it is directly relevant to the topic being taught. - Correspond in a personal nature through any medium with pupils, e.g. phone calls or text messages, unless it is within the staff member's role and via an approved communication method, e.g. school emails. - Adopt an ongoing support role beyond the scope of their position. - Use personal equipment for approved activities, such as a personal camera, unless approved in writing by the SLT, and will not photograph, audio record or film pupils without authorisation from the SLT and consent from the pupil's parent. - Save images, videos or audio recordings of pupils on personal devices, unless authorised by the SLT or parents. - Upload images, videos or audio recordings of pupils to any location without consent from parents and the SLT. - Discuss or share information regarding other pupils or members of staff; staff should be aware of their surroundings when speaking to others, as their conversations may be overheard. - Ignore instances of sexual harassment and inappropriate behaviour amongst pupils. - Invite or allow pupils to visit their home. - Allow pupils to access staff members' personal devices. - Attend pupils' homes or their social gatherings, unless approved by the SLT. - Be alone with a pupil outside of teaching responsibilities, unless approved by the SLT. - Enter changing rooms or toilets occupied by pupils, when supervision is not required or appropriate, use toilet facilities allocated to pupils, or undress in facilities intended for use by pupils. - Carry out one-to-one tutoring, mentoring or coaching of pupils, unless approved by the Executive Headteacher or Head of School.

-Under the Sexual Offences Act 2003, it is an offence for a person aged 18 or over to have a sexual relationship with a child under 18 where that person is in a position of trust in respect to that child, even if the relationship is consensual.
+- Give personal gifts or special favours, or disproportionately single specific pupils out for special duties or responsibilities. - Offer overnight, weekend or holiday care as a respite to parents without the approval of the Executive Headteacher or Head of School Under the Sexual Offences Act 2003, it is an offence for a person aged 18 or over to have a sexual relationship with a child under 18 where that person is in a position of trust in respect to that child, even if the relationship is consensual.

-Where inappropriate contact is made with pupils, this will be raised with the headteacher, and handled in line with the school's Child Protection and Safeguarding Policy and Staff Code of Conduct.
+Where inappropriate contact is made with pupils, this will be raised with the Executive Headteacher or Head of School, and handled in line with the school's Child Protection and Safeguarding Policy and Staff Code of Conduct.

-If a pupil is consistently attempting to be riend or contact a member of staff on social media, the member of staff will inform the headteacher as soon as possible.
+If a pupil is consistently attempting to befriend or contact a member of staff on social media, the member of staff will inform the Executive Headteacher or Head of School as soon as possible.